+{\it Introduction}.
 For open quantum and classical systems, it can be justified to consider effective Hamiltonians that are non-Hermitian or non-self-adjoint.
-The non-Hermiticity of the Hamiltonian implies that the energy eigenvalues are in general complex numbers.
-In classical optical systems, where resonant frequencies and modes represent energy eigenvalues and eigenstates, non-Hermiticity can enter by gain and dissipation.
+The non-Hermiticity of the Hamiltonian implies that energy eigenvalues are generally complex numbers.
+In classical optical systems, where resonant frequencies and modes represent energy eigenvalues and eigenstates, non-Hermiticity arises from gain and dissipation.
 Non-Hermitian systems driven by gain and dissipation provide a versatile platform for exploring pattern-forming in mechanical and electronic systems, photonics, optics, atomic systems, optomechanics, fluids, biological transport, and acoustics \cite{stockmann2002effective, ruter2010observation, wiersig2011structure}.
-The competition between conservative and non-conservative processes in photonics has led to the creation of disparate artificial structures such as optical fibres \cite{knight1998photonic}, photonic crystals \cite{joannopoulos1997photonic}, metamaterials \cite{shalaev2007optical}, and exciton-polariton \cite{Kasprzak2006} and photon condensates \cite{klaers2010bose}.
-In such non-Hermitian systems, the discovery of a range of unexpected and unique behaviours was made \cite{el2018non} from topological energy transfer \cite{xu2016topological, ghosh2016exceptional} and single-mode lasing \cite{hodaei2014parity, miri2012large, feng2014single}, to robust biological transport \cite{nelson1998non}.
-Perhaps one of the most dramatic manifestations of non-Hermitian physics lies in a macroscopic response to small perturbations, e.g., the global asymmetry of spiral waves in Belousov-Zhabotinsky chemical reactions \cite{muller1995spiral}, patterns induced by thermal fluctuations just below the onset of convection in fluids \cite{rehberg1991thermally}, or the global direction of vortex rotation or wave chirality in disparate systems governed by the complex Ginzburg-Landau equations \cite{staliunas2003transverse, keeling2008spontaneous,alperin2021multiply}.
+The competition between conservative and non-conservative processes in photonics has led to disparate artificial structures such as optical fibres \cite{knight1998photonic}, photonic crystals \cite{joannopoulos1997photonic}, metamaterials \cite{shalaev2007optical}, and Bose-Einstein condensates formed from either exciton-polaritons \cite{Kasprzak2006} or photons \cite{klaers2010bose}.
+Such non-Hermitian systems display a range of unexpected and unique behaviours \cite{el2018non}, from topological energy transfer \cite{xu2016topological, ghosh2016exceptional} and single-mode lasing \cite{hodaei2014parity, miri2012large, feng2014single} to robust biological transport \cite{nelson1998non}.
+A dramatic manifestation of non-Hermitian physics is the macroscopic response to small perturbations, e.g., global spiral wave asymmetry in Belousov-Zhabotinsky chemical reactions \cite{muller1995spiral}, patterns induced by thermal fluctuations just below convection onset in fluids \cite{rehberg1991thermally}, or the global direction of vortex rotation or wave chirality in disparate systems governed by the complex Ginzburg-Landau equations \cite{staliunas2003transverse, keeling2008spontaneous,alperin2021multiply}.

-Macroscopic amplification of intrinsic microscopic noise provides a way to probe and characterize noise in the system.
-We distinguish between noise-assisted decay of an unstable state, noisy fluctuations close to an instability onset, and dynamical amplification of unstable states in which fluctuations are dynamically amplified and convected away \cite{santagiustina1997noise}.